softwareantics/FinalEngine/README.md

 ### 🛠️ Desktop Editor *(Work in Progress)*

 We're actively developing a desktop editor to streamline game development.
 This visual tool will help users manage scenes, entities, systems, and resources.
-A preview build is expected by the end of 2025.
+A preview build is expected by to be available alongside the first initialize release (v0.1.0).

 ---